b9words/praxis/tests/README.md

-# Praxis Platform E2E Testing Suite
+# Execemy Platform E2E Testing Suite

-This directory contains comprehensive End-to-End (E2E) tests for the Praxis Platform, designed to systematically test all user flows and catch breaking changes.
+This directory contains comprehensive End-to-End (E2E) tests for the Execemy Platform, designed to systematically test all user flows and catch breaking changes.

 ## 🎯 Overview